donghyuck/studio-vuetify/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the **Vite Theme Free** theme.
+We use GitHub Issues as the official bug tracker for the **Studio Vuetify**.
 Here is some advice for our users that want to report an issue:

 1. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
 2. Some issues may be browser specific, so specifying what browser you encountered the issue will be helpful.

 ## Technical Support or Questions

-If you have questions or need help integrating the product please reach out in [Discord](https://discord.com/invite/s93b7Fv) or file an issue [here](https://github.com/vuetifyjs/premium-theme-issues).
+If you have questions or need help integrating the product please reach out in file an issue [here](https://github.com/donghyuck/studio-vuetify/issues).

 ## Licensing